tundeiness/registment/README.md

 In order to run this project you need:

-- Nodejs installed on your computer
 - Visual studio code or your preferred code editor
-- Have a basic Knowledge i Ruby-on-Rails and APIs
+- Have a basic Knowledge of Ruby-on-Rails and APIs

 ### Setup